-AMD has finally launched the much awaited Ryzen 7 processors at an event yesterday.
-Dr. Lisa Su look animated and full of energy while introducing the new Ryzen Processor to the media.
-It is the largest AMD launch in the last 10 years and more important for the company, than anything has been in the last decade.
+AMD has finally launched the much-awaited Ryzen 7 processors at an event yesterday.
+Dr. Lisa Su looks animated and full of energy while introducing the new Ryzen Processor to the media.
+It is the largest AMD launch in the last 10 years and more important for the company than anything has been in the last decade.

-I cant miss and compare her attire, a blue jeans and a black t-shirt to our favorite presenter of all time – Steve Jobs.
+I can’t miss and compare her attire, blue jeans and a black t-shirt to our favorite presenter of all time – Steve Jobs.
 The presentation instantly reminded of iPhone launch in 2007 and what it meant for Apple.
-Ryzen means the same for AMD or even more….
+Ryzen means the same for AMD or even more…

 The Ryzen line is supposed to consist of 3 categories: